OSU-Haolin/Pedestrian_Crossing_Intention_Prediction/readme.md

 Paper in ArXiv: (to do) (submitted to IV 2021)

-This work improves the existing pedestrian crossing prediction method and achieves the latest state-of-the-art performance.
+This work improves the existing pedestrian crossing intention prediction method and achieves the latest state-of-the-art performance.

 This work is heavily relied on the pedestrian action prediction benchmark: `Kotseruba, Iuliia, Amir Rasouli, and John K. Tsotsos.
 "Benchmark for Evaluating Pedestrian Action Prediction."
 In Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision, pp. 1258-1268, 2021.`